 The newest resort complex of Tenerife has become one of the most coveted locations for the holidays or a well-deserved vacation.
 Chic hotels line the coast that sprawls out to the golden beaches.
 Whether it’s 5-star or cheap accommodation, the best hotels in Costa Adeje are easily available through online booking and social media.
 So, the most recent luxury addition to the neighborhood does not go bypassed by potential travelers and vacationers.

 GF Gran Costa Adeje

 Situated right outside the sandy Playa del Duque, a major selling point of the hotel for families and couples is its location.
-The hotel features amenities as well as numerous pools, gardens, and in-house restaurants, along with spacious rooms with balconies.
+The hotel features amenities, numerous pools, gardens, and in-house restaurants, as well as spacious rooms with balconies.
+Book Now!

 Tagoro Family and Fun Costa Adeje

-Perfect for those traveling with younger children, this affordable hotel features family-friendly amenities including kid’s rooms and a kid’s club.
-Adults, on the other hand, can enjoy lounging in the pool or in their balcony Jacuzzi.
+Perfect for those traveling with younger children, this affordable hotel features family-friendly amenities, including kid’s rooms and a kid’s club.
+Adults, on the other hand, can enjoy lounging in the pool or their balcony Jacuzzi.
 Book Now!